I-1-2-10.Waiver of Representative's Fee or of Direct Payment of Fee

 If the representative submits any document that contradicts the waiver statement (e.g., the representative waives a fee and also submits a fee agreement), it is necessary to determine and document the representative's actual intent and the claimant's concurrence, if appropriate.

-A representative may file a written statement that he or she waives the right to charge a fee for services rendered or waives eligibility for direct fee payment from the claimant's title II and/or title XVI past-due benefits.
-In such cases, the hearing office (HO) or the Office of Analytics, Review, and Oversight (OARO) staff must notify the Office of Central Operations (OCO) or the jurisdictional processing center (PC), as appropriate, of the waiver.
-To notify OCO or the PC, the HO and OARO staff will do the following:
+A representative may file a written statement waiving the right to charge a fee for services performed or waiving direct fee payment from the claimant's title II and/or title XVI past-due benefits.
+In such cases, the Office of Hearings Operations (OHO) or the Office of Appellate Operations (OAO) staff must notify the Office of Central Operations (OCO) or the jurisdictional processing center (PC), as appropriate, of the fee waiver.
+To communicate with OCO or the PC, see Hearings, Appeals and Litigation (HALLEX) manual I-1-2-96 for the appropriate control mailboxes.
+OHO or OAO staff will do the following:

 include the waiver statement in the claim(s) file;